Postal Service audit finds gaps in timely processing and delivery of election mail

 Eighteen states and D.C. have eased or expanded access to mail ballots during the pandemic, allowing voters to avoid potential exposure to the coronavirus at polling places.
 As a result, nearly 180 million Americans — a historic high — are eligible to cast mail or absentee ballots in the general election.
 In July, the Postal Service warned 46 states and D.C. that it could not guarantee all mailed ballots would arrive in time to be counted for the Nov.
 3 vote.
 But Postmaster General Louis DeJoy has told lawmakers that election mail would be prioritized ahead of other first-class mailings.

-This audit reviewed special and primary elections held in May and June, and how processing facilities in Santa Clarita, Calif.; Portland, Ore.; Baltimore; Charleston, S.C.; Indianapolis; Brooklyn; and Oklahoma City operated.
+The audit reviewed special and primary elections held in May and June, and how processing facilities in Santa Clarita, Calif.; Portland, Ore.; Baltimore; Charleston, S.C.; Indianapolis; Brooklyn; and Oklahoma City operated.
 The inspector general found that about 1.6 million mailpieces (or 8 percent) weren’t delivered on time between April and June for the seven facilities, blaming the processing gaps on a lack of management oversight.

 Among its recommendations, the audit advised the agency to leverage its partnerships with state and local election officials to work toward creating a “separate, simplified mail product” exclusively for election mail that would support uniform mail processing.